andrew172839/StruAlign/README.md

-StruAlign is a set of protein structure analysis codes (in Perl), used in Bioinformatics research
+StruAlign is a set of protein structure analysis codes (in Perl)

 For details, see